OsmanKAYI/full-stack-roadmap/javascript/vue/composition.api/common.mistakes.md

 **10. Skipping the Documentation**

-Lastly, the official documentation has been revamped to reflect the new APIs and include many valuable notes, guides, and best practices.
+Lastly, the [official documentation](https://vuejs.org/guide/introduction.html) has been revamped to reflect the new APIs and include many valuable notes, guides, and best practices.
 Even if you are a seasoned Vue 2 engineer, you will definitely learn something new by reading it.

 **Conclusion**

 Every framework has a learning curve, and Vue 3’s is unquestionably steeper than Vue 2's.
-I’m still not convinced that the migration effort between the versions is justified, but the composition API is much cleaner and feels natural after you get the hang of it.
+The composition API is much cleaner and feels natural after you get the hang of it.

-If you have any advice or insights to share, please leave a comment below.
-And remember:

 > **Making mistakes is a lot better than not doing anything.**